LiminalCrab/starlamp_base/README.md

      - Params: **name**, **times**, **values**, **interpoloation**
      - Properties: **name**, (tracks name can refer to morph targets or bones, possibly other values.)
      - Methods: .clone() (returns a copy of this track), .createInterpolant(),  .optimize() (removes equivalent sequential keys
-     - Static Methods: .toJSON (self explanatory, fucking lit)
+     - Static Methods: .toJSON (self explanatory)

 [Audio]
 - Can create a non-positional global audio object for the scene, not that we'll need this.